caraya/personal-blog/content/blog/figure-as-a-universal-container.md

 </figure>
 ```

-We can use CSS generated content to tailor the way the figcaption look and add generated text to make sure that each image is idenitfiable on its own with a figure number before the text:
+We can use CSS-generated content to tailor the way the figcaption looks and add generated text to make sure that each image is identifiable on its own with a figure number before the text:

 ```scss
 figure {